GoBrightApps/laravel-fauth/README.md

     use HasFauth;
 }
 ```

 This keeps your Laravel users in sync with Firebase — handling create, update, and delete actions seamlessly.

-Next: Tell Laravel to use the **fauth** driver for your user provider.
+Next: Tell Laravel to use the **fauth** driver for user auth provider.

 ```php
 // config/auth.php